WebOrganics/TransFormr/README.md

 ## Notes

-* 1.2.1 Adds @prefix and @vocab to RDFa2RDFXML.xsl.
+* 1.2.1 Adds @prefix and @vocab support to RDFa2RDFXML.xsl.
 * 1.2 Implements JSON Query.
 * 1.1 some bugs fixed, new hcard 2 qrcode api
 * 1.0 New code, added some configurations, ogp-rdf transformation added, xoxo-opml transformation added, updated version of ARC2 2010-04-26